We further developed our links with industry and professional bodies around the world.

-With more than 90 accredited courses, GCU offers its students access to the latest academic thinking, theories and practice and develops work-ready graduates.
+With more than 75% of our undergraduate and 28% of our postgraduate programmes professionally accredited, we offer our students access to the latest academic thinking, theories and practice and develop work-ready graduates.